Aldarrion/DX11Examples/README.md

 Useful application of geometry shader which renders geometry normals in second pass after the geometry is rendered.

+### Alpha to Coverage

+This is a showcase of the *Alpha to Coverage* (AtC) antialiasing technique.
+Full supersampling works by rendering the image in higher resolution (for example double = 4 times the number of pixels) and then taking an average of these pixels which is then written to the resulting buffer.
+This approach is way too slow and can be optimized by skipping pixels which belong to the same polygon and only multisample pixels on triangle edges which is a technique called *Multisampling antialiasing* (MSAA).
+This works well for opaque fragments but not so much for semi-transparent ones.
+AtC handles the case where we would like to perform multisampling even inside the triangle because we have some semi-transparent pixels.
+If we used alpha blending we would be forced to sort the triangles from back to front and render them in order.
+AtC takes a different approach where the alpha value of a pixel determines how many samples in multisampling it covers.
+If the alpha is zero, the pixel is discarded.
+If the alpha is 1 no additional multisampling is done (the pixel is fully opaque).
+For alpha between 0 and 1, we determine how many MSAA samples are covered and then write these to the appropriate MSAA buffer.
+Since multisampling itself takes care of the potential blending of several overlapping pixels, there is no need to sort the geometry.

 ### Billboard

 Uses geometry shader to expand a single point to three billboards on which we then render a semi transparent grass texture.
 To do this we need to enable alpha blending.
 Since the transparent objects are intersecting each other, we cannot order them from back to front and disable the depth test.
 Instead, we test whether a fragment is "transparent enough" in the pixel shader and if it is we do not output it.
 Behavior without discarding can be seen by experimenting with the section around `discard` in the shader.